SoloSuit vs Upsolve: Different Tools for Different Problems

 Common questions

 Yes.
 The scenario is a user with multiple unmanageable debts who qualifies for Chapter 7 AND has been served with a debt-collection lawsuit on one of those debts.
 The Chapter 7 filing takes weeks to prepare, but the Answer deadline is typically 14 to 35 days from service.
-The coherent strategy is to file the Answer first (with SoloSuit, or with Answered in covered states) to prevent a default judgment, then file the Chapter 7 in parallel using Upsolve.
+The coherent strategy is to file the Answer first (with SoloSuit, or with Answered if the saved case passes the readiness check) to prevent a default judgment, then file the Chapter 7 in parallel using Upsolve.
 Once the bankruptcy is filed, the automatic stay under 11 U.S.C. § 362 pauses the state-court lawsuit.
 If the Chapter 7 is granted, most unsecured debt — including the debt at issue in the state suit — is discharged.

 No. SoloSuit's products are focused on debt-collection lawsuits and debt settlement: Answer documents, Motion to Compel Arbitration, debt validation letters, and the SoloSettle settlement tool.
 SoloSuit does not generate Chapter 7 schedules, the means test form, the Statement of Financial Affairs, or any other bankruptcy filings.
 For bankruptcy, use Upsolve (if you qualify for Chapter 7 and meet Upsolve's eligibility criteria) or hire a bankruptcy attorney.

 Not directly.
 Upsolve's product is Chapter 7 bankruptcy filing.
 Upsolve does not generate Answer documents, motions, or counterclaims for debt-collection lawsuits.
 When a user reports a debt lawsuit, Upsolve refers them to SoloSuit through a disclosed affiliate relationship.
 Upsolve does publish substantial educational content on responding to debt suits state-by-state, which can help a user understand the process, but the documents themselves come from elsewhere.
-For an Upsolve user in one of 18 covered states, Answered is a third option Upsolve does not mention (no affiliate relationship) that generates a more substantive defense suite than SoloSuit's templates.
+For an Upsolve user whose case passes Answered's readiness check, Answered is a third option Upsolve does not mention (no affiliate relationship) that offers a proof-focused self-help workflow where the live preview confirms support.
+31 registry states have documented template/workflow QA in Answered's coverage registry.
+That means template, workflow, or document-automation provenance for the stated public self-help scope; it does not mean an attorney reviews an individual user case, provides legal advice, or forms an attorney-client relationship.
+States marked internal-only or court-track-limited must be described with their exact support scope.

 Because Upsolve doesn't generate debt-defense documents and SoloSuit does, and Upsolve has chosen to handle this category of need through a referral rather than building a competing product.
 Upsolve discloses the relationship verbatim: "Solo is an affiliate partner, which means Upsolve may earn a small commission if you choose to use their paid service.
 This helps keep our services free."
 The affiliate revenue helps fund Upsolve's free bankruptcy tool.
-The referral is rational product scoping, but it's exclusive to SoloSuit — Upsolve does not mention Answered, which covers debt defense in 18 attorney-reviewed states with a more substantive document suite.
+The referral is rational product scoping, but it's exclusive to SoloSuit — Upsolve does not mention Answered, whose readiness-gated workflow is eligible consumer debt cases in 32 supported states after the readiness check passes, with 31 registry states have documented template/workflow QA in Answered's coverage registry.
+That means template, workflow, or document-automation provenance for the stated public self-help scope; it does not mean an attorney reviews an individual user case, provides legal advice, or forms an attorney-client relationship.
+States marked internal-only or court-track-limited must be described with their exact support scope..
 For more detail on how Answered compares to SoloSuit, see /compare/answered-vs-solosuit.

 Yes for qualifying users.
 Upsolve does not charge users for the bankruptcy filing tool — no premium tier, no upsell, no credit card on file.
 The user pays the federal bankruptcy court filing fee (approximately $338) directly to the federal court, not to Upsolve, and that fee is itself waivable for low-income filers under 28 U.S.C. § 1930(f).
 The two required credit-counseling courses cost $10 to $50 each, paid to third-party providers.
 None of those payments go to Upsolve.
 Upsolve is funded by grants from Legal Services Corporation, the Gates Foundation, the Robin Hood Foundation, AlleyCorp, the Annie E. Casey Foundation, and individual donors including former Google CEO Eric Schmidt.

-Use both tools.
-Defend the immediate lawsuit first with Answered (in one of 18 covered states) or SoloSuit (in other states) to prevent a default judgment within your state's 14- to 35-day Answer deadline.
+Use both tools if both fit.
+Defend the immediate lawsuit first with Answered if the saved case passes the readiness check (eligible consumer debt cases in 32 supported states after the readiness check passes) or SoloSuit otherwise to prevent a default judgment within your state's response deadline.
 Then prepare the Chapter 7 filing in parallel with Upsolve.
 When the Chapter 7 petition is filed in federal bankruptcy court, the automatic stay under 11 U.S.C. § 362 pauses most pending state-court collection actions, including the debt lawsuit you just answered.
 If the Chapter 7 is granted, most unsecured debt — including the debt at issue in the state suit — is discharged 60 to 90 days later, and the state-court case becomes moot.

 Upsolve's Chapter 7 tool is designed for "simple Chapter 7 cases" — Upsolve's own term.
 Filers disqualified by the federal means test (above-median household income for their state), filers with substantial non-exempt assets, filers with a pending personal-injury lawsuit, filers with significant business assets, filers with recent significant cash transfers or large credit purchases, and filers who have filed bankruptcy twice in the past eight years are outside Upsolve's eligibility band.
 Options for these filers: hire a bankruptcy attorney (free consultations are often available; Upsolve itself facilitates these through a referral network), file Chapter 13 reorganization with attorney representation, pursue a debt management plan through an NFCC-accredited nonprofit credit counseling agency (Upsolve refers users to Cambridge Credit Counseling for this), or negotiate debt settlement directly.
 For non-bankruptcy options that handle a specific lawsuit defense, see /compare/upsolve-alternative.

-Answered is a debt-defense document generation platform founded in 2024 by John DiSalle, who built it after winning Plaza Services LLC v.
+Answered is a debt-defense document generation platform founded in 2026 by John DiSalle, who built it after winning Plaza Services LLC v.
 DiSalle pro se in Eau Claire County, Wisconsin in 2025 using the early version of the product (case 2025SC000885, dismissed without prejudice April 9, 2026, public record on Wisconsin Circuit Court Access).
-Answered covers 18 attorney-reviewed states: Arizona, California, Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, Minnesota, Missouri, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Texas, Virginia, and Wisconsin.
-The document suite includes Answer with paragraph-by-paragraph denials and state-specific affirmative defenses, Motion to Compel Arbitration, Motion to Compel Discovery, Motion to Dismiss, and counterclaims (FDCPA universally; Rosenthal Act in California; NCDCA in North Carolina).
-State-specific case law is baked into the documents — Nyankojo and Wirth in Georgia, the Rosenthal Act in California, the FCCPA in Florida, Brindise in Wisconsin.
-Pricing is $99 one-time or $33 × 3 weeks via Pay-in-3 (no interest, no credit check).
-Compared to SoloSuit, Answered offers more document scope but covers fewer states.
+Consumer debt lawsuit defense in 32 states.
+Start free — Answered checks whether it can build your Answer before you pay anything.
+31 registry states have documented template/workflow QA in Answered's coverage registry.
+That means template, workflow, or document-automation provenance for the stated public self-help scope; it does not mean an attorney reviews an individual user case, provides legal advice, or forms an attorney-client relationship.
+States marked internal-only or court-track-limited must be described with their exact support scope.
+The document suite includes Answer with paragraph-by-paragraph denials and state-specific affirmative defenses, Motion to Compel Arbitration, Motion to Compel Discovery, Motion to Dismiss, and counterclaims when the readiness gate and facts support them.
+Pricing is Full Defense Packet - $99 via one-time payment or $33 x 3 weeks Pay-in-3 (no interest, no credit check).
+Compared to SoloSuit, Answered offers more document depth inside a narrower readiness-gated workflow.
 Compared to Upsolve, Answered is a different category of tool — debt-lawsuit defense rather than Chapter 7 bankruptcy.

 It depends on the size and shape of your debt picture.
 Defending one lawsuit can result in a dismissal — which is common in debt-buyer cases where the plaintiff can't produce the bill of sale or chain of assignment — and leaves no bankruptcy on your credit report.
 But it only resolves the one case in front of you; other debts remain.
 Filing Chapter 7 discharges most unsecured debts across all creditors at once but stays on your credit report for 7 to 10 years and requires qualifying under the federal means test.
 If you have one disputed credit-card debt with otherwise manageable finances, defending the lawsuit is usually the better path.
 If you have multiple unmanageable debts across several creditors and qualify for Chapter 7, bankruptcy is often the better path.
 Many people use both — defending the immediate lawsuit while preparing the bankruptcy filing — which is a coherent strategy given that the automatic stay under 11 U.S.C. § 362 pauses pending state-court suits once the bankruptcy is filed.